BrunoZell/DeSciNet/README.md

 ## Project Overview

-DeSciNet is a crowd-sourced model-building network that leverages a general-purpose model selection algorithm centered around surprise quantification and arbitrary structured causal models.
+DeSciNet is a crowd-sourced model-building network that leverages a general-purpose model selection algorithm centered around surprise quantification.

+Its causal execution environment can evaluate arbitrary structured causal models that conform to the DeSciNet dynamic causal model framework.

 The core value proposition of DeSciNet is to enable the community to collaboratively build, evaluate, and select the best causal models based on their ability to predict observed data.

+For a mathematical background, see the [DeSciNet Framework.md](./Framework.md).

+For examples of causal models, look through the [examples](./examples) directory.

+To build this project, see the [BUILD.md](./BUILD.md).

+To try it out locally, see the [DEMO.md](./DEMO.md).

 ### Key Features